jbeeko/TypeUp/README.md

 **Other primatives:** [DateTime](https://msdn.microsoft.com/en-us/library/system.datetime(v=vs.110).aspx), [Guid](https://msdn.microsoft.com/en-us/library/system.guid(v=vs.110).aspx), [IPAddress](https://msdn.microsoft.com/en-us/library/system.net.ipaddress(v=vs.110).aspx), [Uri](https://msdn.microsoft.com/en-us/library/system.uri(v=vs.110).aspx), [MailAddress](https://msdn.microsoft.com/en-us/library/system.net.mail.mailaddress(v=vs.110).aspx)

-##TYUP Limitations
+##FSON Limitations
-A list of limitations of TYUP.
+A list of limitations of FSON.
 Where these are by design that is indicated.
 Others should perhaps be lifted.

 ### No Multi Field Union Types - Maybe
 Union types with multiple fields are not supported.
 In principle it shoud be possible to support multiple fields.
 Those with labels would be supported like in the case of records.
 Unlabled fields would need to be designated using say a '-'.